markusritschel/cookiecutter-pysci-project/README.md

         ├── tests/*
         └── submodule.py

+> [!NOTE]
+> Note that the Github workflow will fail if there is not a single test present.
+Therefore, if you haven't developed any tests yet, keep the dummy test.

 ## Sources of inspiration

 Some great sources of inspiration and orientation when I created this template: